ShabaniLab/summer_qcamp/setup/python.md

 > During installation, you might see the warning message Failed to build qiskit.
 This is a non-fatal error that does not affect installation.

+### Note

+> In order to install qiskit aqua you will need to install a C compiler.
+>>For MacOS: You can use Xcode 10.2.1 which is accessible with this link https://developer.apple.com/download/more/.
+Also download the Command Line tools (for MacOS 10.14 for Xcode 10.2.1) to solve the problem.
+>>For Windows:

 To test your installation start Python (or a notebook) and import qiskit:

 ```python